Tariqalrehily/goTrip/README.md

 * Chrome Dev Tools: I used Chrome Tools to run test my code and debugging it.
 I had bug where I was calling google places API, error message(Oops!
 Something went wrong.
 This page didn’t load Google Maps correctly.
 See the JavaScript console for technical details.) as I had restrict the HTTP access to local server 127.0.0.1.
 I than added https://tariqalrehily.github.io/goTrip/ also I had an Error message which was initMap is not a function.

-Browsers: I used google chrome, safari, Firefox, and Microsoft Edge.
+* Browsers: chrome, safari, Firefox, and Microsoft Edge.

 ### Devices Tested:
 * Galaxy s5